msjimc/GeneMatrix/Guide/tutorial.md

 ## Checking for duplicated sequences or sequence fragments

-Once you have selected some sequences, you can
+Once you have selected some sequences, you can check for duplicated sequences by pressing the __Groupings__ button below the left-hand tree view.
+This will prompt you to select a folder to save the results to.
+Once a folder has been selected, GeneMatrix will compare the sequences in each node (i.e., the _ATP6_, _ATP8_, _COX1_, _COX2_, COX3 and _CYTB_) checking for exact matches or sequence fragments and saves the results to a series of text files named after each node's name.
+A set of results files can be found in the [ExampleData > Comparisons](../ExampleData/Comparisons/) folder.